 - Google Voice is only one of the many VoIP services supported by Obi200.
 The device can support up to four VoIP services and can even support T.38 fax lines.
 It has several user interfaces, including Android and iOS mobile apps and OBiON PC, allowing you to use your smartphone or computer to make and receive calls.

-Obi200 also allows you to add an optional e911 service, wherein you have to pay only $25 per year.
+Obi200 also allows you to add an optional e911 service.

 OBiTALK Web Portal Integration